-The trail is partially exposed and rocky, making it suitable only for people with advanced hiking experience.
+The is not en easy hike as it is partially exposed and rocky, making it suitable only for people with advanced hiking experience.
 Because of the higher difficulty, it’s almost never crowded and you can usually have it all to yourself.
 If you are looking for a challenging hike in Austria without all the Instagrammers, this is definitely the one to try.

 Because it’s a technically difficult trail, it’s recommended that you have a safety rope – some climbs are not that easy, and if you have any doubts about whether or not you can make them, equipping the rope is the safest way to go.
 You should be able to pull of the hike without any other technical equipment – standard items like boots with great traction, food and sun protection are obviously implied.

-The Three-Lakes loop trail is exactly what its name implies – a moderate circular trail that takes you around three lakes.
+The Three-Lakes loop trail is exactly what its name implies – a moderate circular trail in the Austrian mountains that takes you around three lakes.
 As you might expect, the views along the way are absolutely magnificent.
 The exact lakes you will see are Vilsalpsee (pictured above), Traualpsee and Lache.
 All three lie in the Tannheimer Tal Valley and they are actually pretty close to one another.

-The circuit trail actually begins with a gondola ride to the Neunerköpfle mountain, from where you will ascent to the summit for a breathtaking views of the landscape below.
+The circuit trail actually begins with a gondola ride to the Neunerköpfle mountain, from where you will ascend to the summit for breathtaking views of the landscape below.

 Vilsalpsee is considered the most impressive lake in all of Tirol, and it is actually surrounded by a nature reserve that has some rare animal and plant species.
 And it’s actually the last lake you will reach on the trail (Lache is the first, followed by Traualpsee), so you can spend as much time as you want in the area, taking in the lovely scenery.